sotetsuk/dotfiles_old/README.md

 # dotfiles

 **Minimum** dotfiles to reproduce the comfortable environment.
-All dotfiles are supposed to work in both Mac and Linux.
+All dotfiles are supposed to work in both Mac and Ubuntu.

 **On Mac**